tzeck1/ft_transcendence/README.md

 ## Unique Challenges and Accomplishments

 Despite having no prior experience in web development, our team rose to the challenge to create this immersive gaming experience.
-Eschirni, Rsiebert, and Mmeising focused on developing the game, implementing chat and socket connections, while Btenzlin and Tzeck worked on frontend, database, backend API and design.
+Elias, Roman, and Max focused on developing the game, implementing chat and socket connections, while Ben and Tom came up with the design, worked on the frontend, database and build our backend API.
 We tried to achieve a terminal-like design by implementing various graphics, a special font, and a unique color scheme.

 ## How to Install